lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * If the element "id_cred_types" is not present in the CBOR map, this indicates that the EDHOC application profile uses "kid" as type of authentication credential identifiers for EDHOC, and possibly other types of authentication credential identifiers.

-* If the element "osc_ms_len" is not present in the CBOR map, this indicates that, when using EDHOC to key OSCORE {{RFC8613}}, the size of the OSCORE Master Secret in bytes is equal to the size of the key length for the application AEAD Algorithm of the selected cipher suite for the EDHOC session.

-* If the element "osc_salt_len" is not present in the CBOR map, this indicates that, when using EDHOC to key OSCORE, the size of the OSCORE Master Salt in bytes is 8.

-* If the element "osc_version" is not present in the CBOR map, this indicates that, when using EDHOC to key OSCORE, the OSCORE Version Number has value 1.

 * The absence of any other elements in the CBOR map MUST NOT result in assuming any value.

 If an element is present in the CBOR map and the information that it specifies is intrinsically a set of one or more co-existing alternatives, then all the specified alternatives apply for the EDHOC application profile in question.